 This week in Husker history

 The week of Sept.
-15-21, looking back in stretches of years divisible by five:
+15-21, looking back in five-year intervals:

 «1903: Chicago poaches Nebraskas John Tobin, thanks to the efforts of former NU and Chicago player Deacon Koehler, an assistant coach for the Maroons.
 Meanwhile, Nebraska coach Bummy Booth bemoans the dearth of talent returning for 1903.

 1913: Coach Jumbo Stiehms Cornhuskers wrap up their first week of practice.

 1918: A wartime game with West Virginia is scheduled for Oct.
 26, but it would not happen, as the Cornhuskers would end up playing just once before Nov.
 9.

 1943: Ex-Husker Harry Hopp scores three TDs in the Detroit Lions' season opener.